rossta/seymour/README.md

 ## Background

 This library is based on the feed architecture used to distribute activity items at [Weplay](http://weplay.com).
-Weplay supports activity distribution to a variety of feeds: user dashboards, game day comment pages, global points leaders, etc.
+Weplay supports activity distribution to a variety of feeds: user dashboards, game day comment pages, global points leaders, etc. The html for each activity item is pre-rendered in a background job.
+To build a user's dashboard activities, the activity feed needs only to select the activities at the top of the list and output the pre-rendered html for each item, reducing the extra includes and joins needed in-process.